netcreateorg/netcreateorg.github.io/pages/documentation.md

        - Catalina or later:
          - `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | zsh`
      - Remember that spaces also act as separators in the command line.
 You’ll need a space before and after the pipe.
-- If step 8 fails, you may need to check your /User/yourname/ folder for a file called `.zshrc` or `.bash\_profile`.
+- If step 8 fails, you may need to check your /User/yourname/ folder for a file called `.zshrc` or `.`.
   - These files are hidden by default.
 Open your main user directory and press `Command` + `Shift` + `.` (period) to show hidden files.
-  - You will have either `.zshrc` or `.bash\_profile` in that folder.
+  - You will have either `.zshrc` or `.` in that folder.
 Right-click it and use the “Open With” option to open this file with the application “Text Edit”
   - If this file is blank, you need to add four lines of environment variables (copied and pasted below) and then save the file
 ```
 export NVM_DIR="$HOME/.nvm"